 On another occasion, both my opposite number in the other Year 6 class and I were struggling to give our pupils a solid grasp of ratio.
 It was January and they needed to be able to crack it before the national tests in May.
 There was snow on the ground outside and the skies were a persistent, murky grey.
 We decided to tackle the problem with humour and, yes, with play.
 And so “Tropical Day” was born.
 We asked every child in Year 6 to get 50p from their parents and we bought huge quantities of different types of fruit juice.
 On the designated day, we encouraged everyone to come to school in “summery” clothes: t-shirts, shorts, Hawaiian shirts if they had them and we ordered some cheap and cheerful fake flower garlands to give our classrooms a tropical feel.
 We played Hawaiian ukulele and Caribbean steel-pan music at full volume and cranked up the heating.
 As the ground froze outside, the children had a cocktail-making competition (non-alcoholic of course- these guys were ten!)
 The children first had the freedom to experiment by mixing the different juices in different ratios and tasting the results.
 Once they’d found mixtures they were happy with, they had to use those ratios to produce the same drink in a larger quantities.
 It was fun, it was memorable and I’d bet good money that year group (my last Year 6 class before I became a deputy head) ended up retaining a better understanding of ratio than any other group I ever taught.
 They spent the afternoon designing promotional posters and packaging for their drinks- government education ministers and the charlatans that do their bidding would have howled with traditionalist rage.

 The word “play” can be used as both a countable or an uncountable noun (if you’re not clear on what that means, you’d get at best a mediocre score on a Year 6 grammar test- just so you know) and “the school play” is a great but declining tradition in England’s primary schools.
-This is a more debatable issue and please don’t misunderstand me: a lot of school plays are total crap.
+This is a more debatable issue and please don’t misunderstand me: a lot of school plays are truly dreadful.
 If the play itself is unchallenging for the age group involved, if low standards of singing, acting or dancing are tolerated or if rehearsals require children to sit and do nothing for large periods of time, the exercise of performing a play in a school can have questionable educational merit.
 Done well, however, I believe it’s one of the best experiences primary-aged children can have at school.
 It requires them to memorise information, co-ordinate their actions with others and speak confidently in public.
 Drama, music and art are too easily dismissed as “woolly” parts of the curriculum which is why in some primary schools they have all but disappeared from it.
 For me, this is a tragedy and we are robbing our children of what should be an important entitlement.

 Children need to learn to read, write and add up.
 Obviously.
 I have literally never met anyone in an English primary school who disputes that.
 But they need to play just as much.
 That’s how they evolved to learn and to ignore it isn’t rigorous- it’s dumb.
 What annoys me most about the interpretation of “rigour” that dominates political thinking on education now is the way it presents “learning through play” as some sort of cop-out: the easy path to avoid the difficult realities of the curriculum.
 This is utter rubbish.
 Organising good play-based learning experiences is hard work.
 It requires elaborate preparation and careful execution but, unlike so much teachers are asked to do, it is worth every minute.
-Like anything, it isn’t always done well but where that’s case that answer is not to ban it but to improve it.
+Like anything, it isn’t always done well but where that’s case the answer is not to ban it but to improve it.

 I enjoy teaching maths and grammar- so much so that my Secret Santa present at work the year before last was a mug emblazoned with the words “grammar police.”
 Sometimes that means learning by rote and that’s fine in those situations.
 The either/or is a useful myth put out by those who lack the imagination to attempt anything bolder under any circumstances.
 All work and no play makes Jack a “dull” boy, in both senses of the word.